Hives

 Folliculitis is a common skin condition in which hair follicles become damaged and inflamed.
 It’s usually caused by a bacterial or fungal infection.
 At first, it may look like small red bumps or white-headed pimples around hair follicles — the tiny pockets from which each hair grows.

-Characteristics
+Characteristics and Treatment

 Our approach & expertise